sindresorhus/get-east-asian-width/readme.md

 //=> 'wide'
 ```

+> [!NOTE]
+> This package is ESM-only.
+Node.js 20.19, 22.12, 23, or later is necessary to `require` this package.

 ## `eastAsianWidth(codePoint: number, options?: object): 1 | 2`

 Returns the width as a number for the given code point.